 Before you begin this configuration in Tag Manager, ensure that your web page code is ready to handle Google Optimize tags:

-- Install the Optimize page-hiding snippet on pages where Optimize will be deployed.
+- Install the Optimize anti-flicker snippet on pages where Optimize will be deployed.

-- Click to edit the Tag Configuration, and open Advanced Settings Tag Sequencing.
+- Click Tag Configuration > Advanced Settings > Tag Sequencing.